randovania/randovania.github.io/_posts/multiworld/2024-03-10-connecting-randovania-to-a-real-wii-or-wiiu.md

 ---
 layout: post
-title: "Connecting Randovania to a Real Wii or Wii U with Nintendont Multiworld"
+title: "Connecting Randovania to a Real Wii or Wii U"
 tags: multiworld prime1 prime2
 ---
-# Connecting Randovania to a Real Wii or Wii U with Nintendont Multiworld #
+# Connecting Randovania to a Real Wii or Wii U #
-While playing Metroid Prime or Metroid Prime 2: Echoes Multiworld Randomizer on Dolphin Emulator is the most popular method, you can also play it on a real Wii or Wii U (Wii Mode) with a [custom fork of Nintendont](https://github.com/randovania/Nintendont/) with support for networked multiworld and automatic item tracking.
+While playing Metroid Prime or Metroid Prime 2: Echoes Multiworld Randomizer on Dolphin Emulator is the most popular method, you can also play it on a real Wii or Wii U Wii Mode ("vWii") with a [custom fork of Nintendont](https://github.com/randovania/Nintendont/) with support for networked multiworld and automatic item tracking.
 Using a real Wii and Wii U console may be favorable if your computer does not run emulated GameCube games well.

 ## Requirements ##

-* **A Computer with an SD Card Reader**
-  This guide assumes using Windows, but this should be similar for other operating systems.
-* **All the prerequisites to use and generate a game with [Randovania](https://randovania.org/)**
-* **An SD Card**
+* **A USB Storage Device or SD Card**
+  * **Recommended device**: From most to least preferred: USB Hard Drive, SD card, USB flash drive
-  Recommended format: FAT32 with 32 KB clusters
+  * **Recommended format**: FAT32 with 32 KB clusters
-  * **⚠️ WARNING** Formatting will erase all the data on that card.
-Backup/copy your card's files to a different location before formatting.
+    **⚠️ WARNING** Formatting will erase all the data on that storage device.
+Backup/copy your storage device's files to a different location before formatting.
-  * exFAT can work, but can cause issues with other homebrew apps.
-NTFS will not work.
+    * NTFS will not work. exFAT can work, but can cause issues with other homebrew apps.
-  * USB Storage may also work, but it's difficult to tell which models are reliable with the Wii and Wii U.
-* A **Wii** or **Wii U (Wii Mode)** console with:
+* **A Wii or Wii U vWii** with:
   * **The Homebrew Channel**
     * [Installation Guide](https://wii.hacks.guide/get-started)
       (Patched/cIOSes are not needed.)
-  * **Connection to the Network**
+  * **A Network Connectikon**
     * **ℹ️ NOTE** It is strongly recommended to use a wired Ethernet connection for the console instead of the console's built-in Wi-Fi if possible.
-The console's Wi-Fi is *slow*.
+Using Wi-Fi may be more unstable.
       * Third-party adapters Ethernet using the ASIX AX88772 or AX88772A chipsets can work too, such as [this one](https://www.amazon.com/gp/product/B00MYT47EA/).
   * **A Supported Controller**
     * For consoles with built-in GC controller ports (most Wiis: RVL-001):